threewebcode/W3/blockchain/ethereum/solidity/README.md

 The visitor is accepted by the node and the node acts as the input parameter of visit method.
 The visit method will transform the syntax node to other format.

+The enumeration type is used to describe the experimental features.
+The constructor function is harnessed to control the behaviors of the class's instances.
+The different types are defined and their fields and behaviors are described.